It is often said that Blacks must practice “group economics” if we are to win the economic war that we find ourselves in.

 Option three is you do both: move into the building that you have purchased, keep paying rent by depositing the money into a joint account, and purchase another building that you then rent out.
 With option three, not only are you not paying rent, but you are also earning income (minus property taxes and management costs).

-Learn About And Start Black Buying Clubs
+Start Black Buying Clubs

 Buying Clubs use group economics to help members tighten up their budgets, increase their buying power, and free up income that members can use to invest.